JetBrains/teamcity-documentation/topics/net.md

 <td>

-Declares not to build the projects before packing or testing.
+The "_Do not build the projects_" checkbox declares whether to build the projects before packing or testing or not.

 </td>